nngu6036/graphes/README.md

-# GraphDS: Generating Realistic Graphs from Degree of Sequqnces
+# GraphER: Generating Realistic Graphs from Degree of Sequqnces with Edge Rerewiring
 This repository is the official PyTorch implementation of GraphDS, a graph generative model using auto-regressive model.

 ## Installation